The ultimate round up of reviews for the sleep supplement Performance Lab Sleep

 We’re used to seeing a shorter list of pros for supplements which is testament to how well received this particular sleep supplement has been.
 There’s a clear feeling that a lot of thought and research has been put into the development of Performance Lab Sleep to produce a well-rounded and effective sleep supplement.

 A couple of reviews mentioned the capsules aren’t the smallest, which is something to bear in mind for those who struggle taking capsules.
 However, they also commented that they found the capsules were still easy to swallow, which may be due to their use of the patented plant-based NutriCaps® technology.
-So if you do normally find capsules difficult to swallow these may be worth a try.

 What do users say about Performance Lab Sleep?